Complete Guide to Garage Floor Coatings (2026)

 Considerations:

-• Limited protection compared to coatings.
+• Limited protection compared to epoxy coatings.
 Dulls and fades quickly

 • Requires regular recoating to maintain appearance